wangyins/transformer-for-image-colorization/README.md

+# Transformer for Image Colorization (Pytorch Implementation)

 <img src='imgs/visual.jpg' align="center" width=800>
-# Transformer for Image Colorization

 ### [Paper](https://dl.acm.org/doi/10.1145/3474085.3475385)
 This is an official implementation for [Yes, "Attention Is All You Need", for Exemplar based Colorization](), and the current code works well with PyTorch 1.5.1.
 ## Table of Contents